跳到內容

 Avatars are a great way to highlight your brand in the library!
 Once your package is published you can file a GitHub issue with your avatar attached and we will add it to your listing.

 In addition to the required astro-component or withastro keyword, special keywords are also used to automatically organize packages.
-Including any of the keywords below will add your integration to the collection in our integrations library.
+Including any of the keywords below will add your integration to the matching category in our integrations library.

 Accessibilitya11y, accessibility